rancher/docs/content/rancher/v2.x/en/tools/pipelines/_index.md

     Minio storage is used to store the logs for pipeline executions.

   >**Note:** The managed Jenkins instance works statelessly, so don't worry about its data persistency.
-The Docker Registry and Minio instances use ephemeral volumes by default, but we recommend that you configure persistent volumes for them, as described in [data persistency for pipeline components](/rancher/v2.x/en/tools/pipelines/configurations/#data-persistency-for-pipeline-components).
+The Docker Registry and Minio instances use ephemeral volumes by default, which is fine for most use cases.
+If you want to make sure pipeline logs can survive node failures, you can configure persistent volumes for them, as described in [data persistency for pipeline components](/rancher/v2.x/en/tools/pipelines/configurations/#data-persistency-for-pipeline-components).

 ## Pipeline Triggers